Pine Mountain Trail: double loop hike to stunning Allatoona Lake views

 Hike the Pine Mountain Trail near Cartersville, Georgia, catching outstanding views of Allatoona Lake from a rocky mountain summit.

-(Note: Pine Mountain is one of several so-named summits in Georgia, and this hike summits the mountain near Cartersville, north of Atlanta.
-Also check out some lofty summit views from the Pine Mountain south of the city, near Columbus, at FD Roosevelt State Park, where the Pine Mountain Trail winds over 23 miles of elevated ridgeline to some beautiful waterfalls and exceptional long-range views.)
+(Note: Cartersville’s Pine Mountain is one of several Georgia summits of the same name.
+Also check out the lofty summit views from the longer Pine Mountain Trail near Columbus, GA at FD Roosevelt State Park.
+The longer Pine Mountain Trail winds 23 miles along an elevated ridge to beautiful waterfalls and exceptional long-range views.)

 Pine Mountain Trail near Cartersville: the hike

 The hike departs the Pine Mountain Trail west trailhead (view maps and driving directions), hiking the West Loop Spur Trail and crossing a wooden bridge over a trickling creek.
 The hike reaches the West Loop trail at just under .2 mile.

 The hike turns right on the West Loop Trail, the most direct route to the Pine Mountain summit.
 The trail climbs elevation quickly, carving through a series of angular switchbacks in a 675 foot climb to the mountain’s summit.
 Reaching a signed trail junction at .9 mile, the hike turns right, hiking the East Pass Trail and continuing the climb.
 At just under 1 mile, the hike turns right again, hiking the Summit Overlook Trail to the Pine Mountain summit.